 Many, but not all, of the metro stations we used had elevators, and we found taking a stroller onto the Metro in Lisbon was easy and comfortable.
 And so many of the stations themselves are works of art, with gorgeous tiled walls.

 As is true for all of our travel, exploring Lisbon public transport was a major highlight for our transport-mad kiddos.
 Lisbon’s iconic yellow trams are one of the great things to do in Lisbon with kids.
 They can be quite crowded, especially the 28 tram, since the 28 tram route covers many popular tourist sites.

-We avoided the queues by traveling during off-peak times and opting to ride the less-crowded 24 tram, which conveniently picked up across the street from our Airbnb in the Rato district.
+We avoided the queues by traveling during off-peak times and opting to ride the less-crowded 24 tram, which conveniently picked up across the street from our vacation home rental in the Rato district.